na-na-hi/renget/archive/iftod.md

 \>He mimics the Kulu's pose and the shot lingers for an awkward amount of time, palicos out of frame can be heard laughing as both man and monster grow increasingly annoyed
 \>The advertisement is over and it cuts to local news, reports of a large amount of female monsters disappearing from their locales being the headlining story
 \>...
-\>That's enough 'wyvernvision' for one night
+\>That's enough 'wyvernvision' for one night%%

 \########################################

 >What purpose [monsters capturing hunters] do you think, anon?
 >>Research?
 They want to learn about us just as much as we do them, right?
 Right?

-\>get unceremoniously dumped into the nest of the wyvern that had only minutes ago snatched you up from your material gathering and carried you off
+%darkgreen%\>get unceremoniously dumped into the nest of the wyvern that had only minutes ago snatched you up from your material gathering and carried you off
 \>the ground shakes as they land heavily next to you, their monstrous demeanor looming over you as though sizing you up as their next snack...or worse
 \>you can only hope that they're gentle about it, closing your eyes and shielding your vital bits as you feel something warm and wet splash against you...
 \>nothing happens